greatscottgadgets/cynthion/docs/source/developer/soc_firmware_compilation.rst

 .. code-block:: text

-    # change to the cynthion firmware directory
+    # change to the Cynthion firmware directory
     cd firmware/moondancer/

     # rebuild the firmware